Thalia Tran

-Thalia Tran is an American actress best known for her roles as Little Noi in Raya and the Last Dragon (2021), Charlotte Perry in Council of Dads (2020) and Raina in Little (2019).
+Thalia Tran is an American actress best known for her roles as Little Noi in Raya and the Last Dragon (2021), Charlotte Perry in Council of Dads (2020), Raina in Little (2019), and Mai in Avatar: The Last Airbender (2024).
 She has also appeared in Tiny Feminists (2016), Brat TV's Hotel Du Loone (2018) and Disney Channel's Sydney to the Max (2020).

 Early life

 Tran was born in Newport Beach, California.
-She is of Southeast Asian descent.
+She is Vietnamese-American.
 As a child, Tran took vocal lessons.
 Her vocal teacher recommended for her to take acting lessons to improve her performance skills.
 She is also able to play the piano and guitar.